the14gentleman-pixel/Those-Animatronics-Memories/README.md

 ---

-## 12. TOM E IDENTIDADE
+## 12. TONE AND IDENTITY

-* terror psicológico acima de jumpscares
+* Psychological horror over jumpscares
-* foco em culpa, memória e negação
+* Focus on guilt, memory, and denial
-* atmosfera opressiva e silenciosa
+* Oppressive and silent atmosphere

-Este jogo não trata monstros como vilões, mas como lembranças que se recusam a desaparecer.
+This game does not treat monsters as villains, but as memories that refuse to disappear.